The Cottingley Fairies: A Photographic Hoax Confessed 65 Years Later

 - 3.Primarynews

-"Elsie Wright and Frances Griffiths — confessional interviews", 1983↗ search
+"Elsie Wright and Frances Griffiths — confessional interviews", 1983· no public link

 Both women confirmed the cardboard cutout method independently